Let’s face it.

 The first step is recognizing your old life for what it was:

-So while changing your spending habits can seem hard at first, the realization is that your quality of life is richer without debt.
+Changing your spending habits may seem hard at first.
+But your quality of life is so much richer without debt.

 2. Create Boundaries for Yourself